spencertipping/tau/doc/eta.md

 + [η signal conventions](eta-signals.md)
 + [η/C++ destructuring](eta-cpp.md)

+η values have the property that the same logical value will always encode to exactly the same bytestream.
+There is no redundancy in the encoding.

 ## Format
 Each η value's size can be calculated in constant time, with the exception of the toplevel value which is a stream of values.
 Each value begins with a control byte, which describes the type and size-encoding of the thing that comes after it.
 There are 16 types and 16 size encodings: